-The fair values of the Company's receivables and accounts payable and accrued liabilities approximate their carrying values due to the short terms to maturity.
-Cash and marketable securities are measured at fair values using Level 1 inputs.
-There is no separately quoted market values for the Company's investments in the shares of AzMet and AzMin.
-Marketable securities of AzMin is measured using Level 2 of the fair value hierarchy and AzMet is measured using Level 3 of the fair value hierarchy.
-All gains and losses are included in operations in the period in which they arise.
-The derivative liability for the payable gold troy ounces is measured using Level 1 inputs in which the liability fluctuates with the spot prices of gold and such fluctuations are recognized in profit or loss during the period.
+The fair values of the Company's receivables, accounts payable and accrued liabilities, and flow through premium liability approximate their carrying values due to the short terms to maturity.
+Cash and certain marketable securities are measured at fair values using Level 1 inputs.
+Other marketable securities are measured using Level 3 of the fair value hierarchy.
+The fair value of deferred royalty liability approximate its carrying value as it is at estimated market interest rates using Level 2 inputs.